apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

 classified as category 0?
 Maybe we need a different number of mixtures per category to allocate more parameters to the categories with more training data and fewer to the other ones.
 Give it a try and let me know.
 I will add any models that get better overall accuracy than this one.

+## Performance

+I tested the execution speed on a single node configuration in a MacBook air with a Core i5 CPU and 4GB of RAM.
+The data is read from the solid state disk and uncompressed using gzip in every iteration.
+Initialization time is excluded from the measurements.
+Because I used only one node and all the data is local, there is no network overhead involved.

+The following results are for the GaussianMixture Model with 2 components per mixture and 6 iterations.

+    Total training time was 33 seconds.
+    Training time per observation was 69 microseconds.
+    Training time per observation per iteration was 11 microseconds.
+    Total testing time was 4 seconds.
+    Testing time per observation was 8 microseconds.

+Based on this number, the data rate at which we injected data for training was (1/11 microseconds) or 90,000 observations per second.
+If we look at the ObsEvent class, the effective number of bits transmitted per event is:

+    10 x float + 1 x float + 2 x int + 1 x long = 11 x 32 + 2 x 32 + 1 x 64 = 480 bits / observation

+This results in an injected data rate of 90,000 x 480 bits/sec = 43 mbps

+This is just to get an idea of the execution speed before even thinking about how to optimize.
+The throughput will vary greatly depending on the complexity of the algorithm and the hardware configuration.

 Please share your feedback at: http://groups.google.com/group/s4-project/topics